xnnyygn/vmm/README.md

 ===

 virtual machine manager

-writtn in Django, not completed
+written in Django, not completed